litmuschaos/litmus/README.md

 ## Contributing to Chaos Hub
+See <a href="https://github.com/litmuschaos/community-charts/blob/master/CONTRIBUTING.md" target="_blank">Contributing to chaos hub</a>

 ## Applications for which Chaos Experiments are available

 ## Adopters
-- MayaData Director
-- OpenEBS.ci
-- Wipro Gecko

-(*Send a PR to this page if you are using Litmus in your chaos engineering practice*)
+(*Send a PR to the above page if you are using Litmus in your chaos engineering practice*)

 ## License